Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 PhysConstrs

 Tags: xml.sequenceOffset=40
-#@SECTION: 0..1 aggr Describes the limitations applicable on the
+0..1 aggr Describes the limitations applicable on the

 physical domain (as opposed to the internal domain).